• Skip to content

 Help visitors understand the discipleship process at your church and the ongoing classes that are available to help members develop spiritually.

 What are the steps to becoming a new member?
-Create a new member process to help assimilate them to the church.
+Create a new member process to help assimilate them into the church.
 Offer membership classes regularly so that visitors can easily transition to member status.

 Make all of this information easy to access and understand.